lupyuen/remote-pinetime-bot/README.md

 Sometimes PineTime will get locked up due to firmware errors.
 Flashing the above MCUBoot Booloader should fix the locking.

-To flash a modified "MIND BLOWN" InfiniTime firmware that never sleeps: flash the above MCUBoot Bootloader, then flash this...
+To flash a modified "MIND BLOWN" [InfiniTime Firmware](https://github.com/JF002/Pinetime) that never sleeps: flash the above MCUBoot Bootloader, then flash this...

 ```
 /flash 0x8000 https://github.com/AntonMadness/Pinetime/releases/download/v0.1.1/pinetime-mcuboot-app-img.bin